system76/docs/content/wireless.md

 2. Select your Wi-Fi connection.

-3. Go to IPv6 tab → change method to Ignore.
+3. Go to the IPv6 tab → change method to Ignore.

 ## Bluetooth and Airplane Mode Interactions